Nevada Incentives and Workforce Development Guide

 - Sales and Use Tax Abatement on Machinery & Equipment:

 - Available to businesses with operations consistent with Nevada’s state plan for economic diversification and development.
-Qualifying criteria include a commitment to doing business in Nevada, minimum job creation, capital investment, employee heath plans and wage requirements.
+Qualifying criteria include a commitment to doing business in Nevada, minimum job creation, capital investment, employee health plans and wage requirements.

 - Renewable and Energy Storage Abatements: